No matter how mentally healthy, resilient, or happy we are, every one of us goes through times when we need to cope with something difficult.

 Many people experience anxiety as a normal part of life and are able to combat it, but when it gets to be too much to deal with, there are many coping methods at our disposal.

-This worksheet provides several methods of interoceptive exposure.
+This Interoceptive Exposure worksheet provides several methods of Interoceptive Exposure.
 By exposing yourself to the bodily sensations that you experience when you’re anxious, you’ll become more comfortable with them and less likely to panic when they arise.

 To simulate breathlessness, you can breathe through a straw for several minutes, or hold your breath for about 30 seconds.

 To experience a racing heartbeat, you can run in place or run up and down steps.

 To practice feeling lightheaded or dizzy, you can twirl around in a desk chair, twirl around while standing, or shake your head from side to side before looking straight ahead with open eyes.
 You can also put your head between your thighs and then sit up quickly, or lie down and relax for at least one minute before standing up quickly.

 And to simulate feelings of unreality, you can stare at yourself in a mirror without blinking for two minutes, stare at a dot on a blank wall, or stare at a 60-Watt light for one minute before trying to read small print in a newspaper.

 Once you try some of these exposures, record how you felt and what you were thinking during the activity.
 Next, rate your anxiety after completing the activity on a scale from 0 to 100.

 With this worksheet, you will think of positive and negative outcomes that can result from different situations.